simulationcraft/simc/readme.txt

 Confused on where to start?
-For most people who are newer to SimulationCraft, the easiest way to get started is to load up the file named ‘Simulationcraft.exe’ in this folder.
+For most people who are newer to SimulationCraft, the easiest way to get started is to load up the file named "Simulationcraft.exe" in this folder.

-We also have an excellent starter’s guide on our wiki, which is located at: https://code.google.com/p/simulationcraft/wiki/StartersGuide
+We also have an excellent starters guide on our wiki, which is located at: https://code.google.com/p/simulationcraft/wiki/StartersGuide

 The full Table of Contents for our Wiki is located at: